SpinningGoblin/deep_world/design/src/combat.md

 ## Actions

 Each character will be able to do 1 action, a move and maybe a few free/bonus actions.
-Pretty much the same as other D20 based systems.

 Some characters, as they level up, might be able to do more actions, or they might be able to have more actions given to them by other characters.